 And now, a message that might be the most important at the beginning of your vegan journey:

-Let’s strive to be the best versions of ourselves this year – ditching animal-based foods and going vegan can be a good start!
+Let’s strive to be the best versions of ourselves – ditching animal-based foods and going vegan can be a good start!

 Photo credits: image #4 – Christin Hume, image #5 – Samuel Ferrara on Unsplash.

 If you’ve enjoyed this post, share it with your friends on social media!
 And stick around for more awesomeness – subscribe to Vegan Runner Eats to receive the latest posts (I’ll send you a free one-week vegan dinner meal plan as a thank you), or follow the blog on Facebook, Pinterest, and Instagram.